sreid7/RedHat-RH124/README.md

 cp = copy a file and name it something

 echo = inserting something into the file, ex. (echo "micheal is one" > micheal).
-This will insert this phrase into the micheal file
+This will insert this phrase into the micheal file.
+Use >> to insert more information into the file after creation.

 cat = display what is in the file ex. cat micheal = micheal is one